 Also Read: Top Tips For Saving Money In Venice

-Style Of Travel And Options For Package Tours In Italy
+Options For Package Tours In Italy

 I tend to book many of my travel separately as I like to have a little bit of control over my itinerary.
 This way I can book separate tours and day trips when I want them.
 For where to stay in Rome, Florence or and Venice, I have linked to some of the posts where I cover that in more detail.
 Otherwise, I always use my favourite hotel booking site to book my accommodation when I travel.